 In the blink of an eye, everything in the UFC changed as we witnessed Champion Jose Aldo knocked out by Irishman Conor McGregor.
 There were months of hype, verbal punches and press interview disputes.
 Saturday, Dec.
 12th Jose Aldo and Conor McGregor collided at the acclaimed UFC Featherweight championship bout at UFC 194.
 The battle, contrary to most predictions, ended with blinding speed.

-Surely, McGregor, who is known as “Notorious” in UFC, made good on his pre-fight preparations, knocking out his opponent “Junior” early.
+Surely, McGregor, who is known as “Notorious” in UFC, made good on his pre-fight preparations.
+By knocking out his opponent “Junior” early.
 The stunning stoppage at only 13 seconds into the 1st round following one decisive left cross punch from the Irishman.
 This one shot provided viewers with the perfect demonstration of the expression, “rang his bell.”